On this page:

 - a rainwater tank for toilet-flushing or a solar hot water system.

 Renovations, additions and relocations must have a 6-star energy rating for the building fabric, but do not require a rainwater tank or a solar hot water system.
 If a renovation or addition is more than half the volume of an existing house, the whole building needs to be upgraded to a 6-star standard.

 For new apartments, the average is a 6-star energy rating for the whole block with a minimum of 5-star for individual apartments.

 When buying an established home, consider the benefits of sustainable features that can reduce running costs, reduce greenhouse gas emissions and add to the value of a property.

-For information about the energy efficiency features to look for in a home, visit the 6 Star Standard page on the Victorian Building Authority website.
+For information about the energy efficiency features to look for in a home, visit the Victorian Building Authority website - 6 Star Standard page.